day8/re-frame/docs/FAQs/DoINeedReFrame.md

 Now, in response, some will enthusiastically say "yes, I want to grow my own architecture.
 I like mine!".
 Fair enough - its a fun ride!

-I think the only danger arises if this process is not conscious and purposeful - if someone gets going quickly with Reagent and has a bunch of enjoyable early wins, but ultimately ends up in the weeds because they didn't understand the road they were driving as their application got bigger.
+I think problems only arise when this process is not conscious and purposeful.
+You can accelerate quickly with Reagent and get a bunch of enjoyable early wins, but then
+ultimately end up off the road, in the paddock, because of one of the corners leading up to a bigger application.

 I've had many people (20?) privately say to me that's what happened to them.
 The real number would obviously be much higher.
 And that's pretty much the reason for this FAQ - this happens a bit too often.

 So, my advice is ... if your application is a little more complicated, be sure to make a conscious choice around architecture.
-Don't think "Reagent is all I need", because one way or another you'll be using Reagent + a broader architecture.
+Don't think "Reagent is all I need", because one way or another you'll be using "Reagent + a broader architecture".

 ### Some Choices Made By re-frame